diatche/gun-util/README.md

 ### Browser (UMD)

-Include dependencies and the UMD bundle in `dist/index.umd.js`.
+Include dependencies and the UMD bundle `dist/index.umd.js`.
 See an example [here](examples/subscription.html).

 ## Documentation